MSU Billings Catalog

 MSU Billings strives to connect students to the community through meaningful service and educational opportunities.
 We believe community involvement strengthens a sense of responsible and productive citizenship, which creates a lifelong commitment to service and leadership.

 The Center for Engagement team will assist students in connecting to volunteer opportunities both on campus and in the community.
 Students can utilize volunteerism to enhance their academic experience, to help in meeting other students, to get involved as a student and to help prepare to become a civic leader within the community following graduation.
-The Center for Engagement coordinates monthly Service Saturday projects, MSUB Night on the Van in partnership with the Salvation Army, Campus Blood Drives, and many more opportunities.
+The Center for Engagement coordinates monthly Service Saturday projects, MSUB Night on the Van in partnership with the Salvation Army, Campus Blood Drives, the Yellowjacket Pantry, and many more opportunities.
 Students can also utilize the Center for Engagement to connect to volunteer opportunities on an individual basis or students can access a community volunteer database at www.youcanvolunteer.org.

 Student Activities, Student Organizations, Leadership Development